james101511/GroupProject/README.md

 Introduction
 =====
-	All user in this system can be the manager and the teamember
+	All user in the system can be managers and team members.

-## After Login you can see all the projects you involve
+## After Login you can see all the projects you are involved in
  ![alt text](https://github.com/james101511/group-project/blob/master/Screen%20Shot%202018-05-07%20at%203.31.31%20PM.png)

- ## This is the dashboard for manager
+ ## Manager dashboard overview
  ![alt text](https://github.com/james101511/group-project/blob/master/Screen%20Shot%202018-05-07%20at%203.45.53%20PM.png)

-## This is the dashboard for member
+## Member dashboard overview
  ![alt text](https://github.com/james101511/group-project/blob/master/Screen%20Shot%202018-05-07%20at%203.53.47%20PM.png)